-Question: How should I melt soy wax for candles?
+Question: What’s the best way for melting soy wax?
 In a double boiler setup or in the microwave?
-What’s the best way?

 Soy wax is so versatile that you can melt it in the microwave, use a double boiler setup or a Presto Pot.
 Melting in the microwave is ok, but it is much harder to gauge the temperature.
 You don’t want to get the wax too hot, so you’ll need to keep checking it with a candy thermometer.

-I like to use the double boiler setup using a pour pot and setting it in a pan that has about an inch of water in it.
+I like melting soy wax in a double boiler setup using a pour pot and setting it in a pan that has about an inch of water in it.
 This way the wax heats evenly and you can keep the candy thermometer in it and keep an eye on the temperature.
-It is not recommended to melt soy wax on a gas stove though, since it has an open flame.
+Some do not recommend melting soy wax using a gas stove because of the open flame, but I’ve had many people in our group say that it is perfectly fine.
+Just be sure to use caution no matter what type of stove you use.

-If you are only making one candle, then the microwave may be fine, but if you are making more than that or are making candles to sell, then you should really be using the double boiler method or Presto Pot.
+If you are only making one candle, then the microwave may be fine, but if you are melting more wax than that or are making candles to sell, then you should really be using the double boiler method or Presto Pot.

 You can get a Presto Pot on Amazon, or at your local Walmart, Target or other similar store.